Get Going Guide (2026)

 Strategic Opportunities

-Leverage Point: Temporary orders often become the “new normal.”
+Be aware of leverage points: Temporary orders often become the “new normal.”
 A custody schedule or support award set here may heavily influence the final outcome.

 Other considerations:

-• Be reasonable—judges spot extreme positions quickly
+• Be reasonable: judges spot extreme positions quickly.

-What Comes After
+What Comes After the PC

 Key Takeaways

-• Prepare thoroughly – credibility established here affects your entire case
+• Prepare thoroughly: credibility established here affects your entire case.

-• Show reasonableness – extreme positions backfire immediately
+• Show reasonableness: extreme positions backfire immediately.

-• Take temporary orders seriously – they often stick and shape the final deal
+• Take temporary orders seriously: they often stick and shape the final deal.

-• Use the PC as momentum – it sets deadlines and pressure that drive progress
+• Use the PC as momentum: it sets deadlines and pressure that drive progress.

 Bottom Line: The Preliminary Conference is where the court takes the wheel to keep your case moving.
 Show up prepared, credible, and open to settlement.
 Done right, it builds momentum toward resolution.
 Done poorly, it sets you on a longer, costlier path.